cjw6k/mf2bench/var/sources/how_to_add_another_domain.md

 By contributing your domain name to the list found here, you retain the right to have it immediately removed in a PR published by you or by a designate.
-If the PR method is not ready to you, by providing notice to the the current project secretary.
+If the PR method is not ready to you, by providing notice to the current project secretary.

 The current project secretary is: chris@lot2k.com, a.k.a. cjw6k in <a href="https://indieweb.org/discuss">#indieweb</a>.